kaylettj/chatbot1/README.md

 Round cake 10 inch diameter - 52RM

 Price:
-One people for 1 hours - 10 RM
+Per people for 1 hours - 10 RM
+More than 5 people will get 5% off

 Ordering process: